 Everything in StarTools was written from the ground-up and has been hand-optimised, from the image processing algorithms to the UI library, from the file importing to the font renderers, for the multi-platform framework to the decompression routines.
 Why?
 Because we feel it is important to be master of our own destiny (and make you master of your own destiny by extension) and fundamentally understand each and every ingredient that goes into the mix.

 Fundamentally understanding the different algorithms, optimisation techniques and data structures gives us the ability to push the boundaries and create truly novel techniques and algorithm implementations.

-Please note that Linux users, will still need X11, and GLIB 2.15 installed on their system.
+Please note that Linux users, will still need X11, GLIB 2.15, zenity and wmctrl installed on their system.

 If you had bothered to read the 'buy' page, you would have learned that you could spare yourself the effort of writing a keygen or crack - if you can't afford the license fee and you are a genuine enthusiast, we're happy to work something out!

 We're not some big evil company and we're not in it for the money.
 Heck, we make a loss on this all for the love of the hobby and are not even covering our costs as it is.

 Besides, ST's release cycle is one of continuous updates - you'd be continuously waiting for the next crack or keygen in order to avail of the latest features and bug fixes (of which there can be several a month).

 A StarTools license is currently priced at 65 AUD (approximately 50 USD, 45 EUR, or 40 GBP).